Port Jervis, New York

 is said that prior to the arrival of the first Europeans

-in the late 17th and early 18th centuries, Port Jervis was
+in the late very late 1600s or start of the 18th century, Port Jervis was

 known as "Magagkamack,"